 CIRCUITS ASSEMBLY welcomes outside contributions.
-Those interested in writing a technical article should contact Mike Buetow.
-New product announcements and other news items of note should be sent to Chelsey Drysdale.
+Those interested in writing a technical article or contributing new product announcements and other news items of note should contact Chelsey Drysdale.
 There are specific guidelines for submitting articles to CIRCUITS ASSEMBLY.
 These guidelines are based on achieving simplicity both in communicating to our audience and in working with the editors.

 Most of the editorial content in CIRCUITS ASSEMBLY is in the form of technical articles.
 Every article must address or conform to the following items: